andreamari1993/DateHelper/README.md

-This tool is used to work with the date and epochs.
+Nothing is required to run the webpage.
+Open index.html with a browser and use it to work on dates and epochs.